The Cordless Nail Gun

-This is not the lightest cordless nailer and it certainly isn't the cheapest at around $350 online and $400 in many stores.
+This is not the lightest finishing nailer and it certainly isn't the cheapest at around $350 online and $400 in many stores.
 On the other hand, it is perhaps the best overall for finishing work.

 This is the kind of tool you need if you thinking of doing a lot of DIY or pro work.
 It is perfect for fixing any kind of moldings.
 It leaves a neat hole and will strike deep enough in hardwoods like oak to need no nail punches afterwards.

 There are a whole range of useful features.
 It can be set to fire nails at time intervals.
 It has a bump mode.
 Built in LED lights make working in gloomy corners easy.
 It has a belt hook and an easy safety switch to lock off when not in use.